stratosphereips/evpn/README.md

     status: account's status.
     ip_addr: IP address allocated in OpenVPN for the account.

-Usernames are built using the email address and current date.
+Usernames are built using two random (English words).
 One email address can have multiple accounts.

 # License